segmentio/segment-docs/src/connections/destinations/catalog/digioh/index.md

 Segment sends Track calls to Digioh as a `track` event.

 > warning ""
-> Before sending a Track call for a User, you must first send an Identify call for that User.
+> You must send an Identify call for a user before you send a Track call for them.